 Ref., The Meaning of Knock, edited by Donal Flanagan, pub.
 1997 by the Columba Press

 Today, there are many customs and traditions observed in Knock.
 Many pilgrims like to get Holy Water from Knock, this tradition is still strongly practiced as many pilgrims like to bring the Holy Water home with them or pass it on to a loved-one.

 Pilgrims also like to circle the Parish Church while praying the Rosary, Pray the Stations of the Cross, enroll themselves or a loved one in the Knock Shrine Friends Association, attend Confessions or simply taking a few moments for contemplative prayer in Knock Shrine.

-If you would like to visit Knock or to come to pray as a pilgrim, we would be delight to assist you in planning your day.
+If you would like to visit Knock or to come to pray as a pilgrim, we would be delighted to assist you in planning your day.

 Please see the Visit section of our website to learn more about planning your day at Knock.